tomtheisen/mutraction/docs/tracker.md

 # Tracker

 `Tracker` objects are used to observe and manage state changes for an object graph.
+Generally, you'll probably want to get these from the [`track`](./track.md) function rather than constructing one directly.

 ## Constructor